-Remapping a dataset to HEALPix#
+Remapping a dataset#

 import healpix as hp